 Now, suppose that $h\in C^\infty(M)$ is negative somewhere.
 By \cite[Remark 6.4]{CV}, there exists a pointwise conformal scalar flat metric $g_0$ with mean curvature $H_{g_0}\equiv -1$.
 The result follows by Lemma \ref{help}. \end{proof}

 For $\lambda_1(\mathcal L_g)=0$ we have the following result. \begin{theorem} Let $(M^n,g)$ be a compact Riemannian manifold with boundary, dimension $n\geq 3$ and $\lambda_1(\mathcal L_g)=0$.
-Let $h\in C^\infty(\partial M)$ and $f\in C^\infty(M)$. \begin{itemize} \item[(a)] $h\in CE^0(g)$ if and only if $h$ changes sign or is identically zero. \item[(b)] $h\in CE(g)$ if and only if $f$ changes sign or is identically zero. \end{itemize} \end{theorem} \begin{proof} We prove only item $(a)$ since item $(b)$ is entirely analogous.
+Let $h\in C^\infty(\partial M)$ and $f\in C^\infty(M)$. \begin{itemize} \item[(a)] $h\in CE^0(g)$ if and only if $h$ changes sign or is identically zero. \item[(b)] $h\in CE(g)$ if and only if $f$ changes sign or is identically zero. \end{itemize} \end{theorem} \begin{proof} As Theorem \ref{lambda<0}, we prove item $(a)$.
 Let $\varphi>0$ be the eigenfunction of the problem \eqref{eing2}.
-By Proposition \ref{escobar}, it holds $\sigma_1(\mathcal B_g)=0$.
-Thus, there exists a metric conformally equivalent to $g$ which is scalar flat and has minimal boundary.
-The rest of the prove is similar to Theorem \ref{lambda<0}. \end{proof}
+As established in Proposition \ref{escobar}, we have $\sigma_1(\mathcal{B}_g) = 0$.
+This implies the existence of a metric that is conformally equivalent to $g$, which is scalar flat and has minimal boundary.
+The remainder of the proof follows a similar structure to that of Theorem \ref{lambda<0}. \end{proof}